Jordan Thompson (volleyball): Professional clubs

 Thompson signed her first professional volleyball contract in 2019 began when she played for Turkish club Fenerbahçe.
 She then signed with Eczacıbaşı VitrA, another club from Turkey, for the 2020–2021 season.
 She was named best outside hitter in the 2020 Turkish Super Cup, helping Eczacıbaşı VitrA to the Turkish League Title.
 Although she was to play another season with Eczacıbaşı VitrA in 2021–2022, she parted ways with the team by mutual agreement in the early stages of the season.
 Thompson returned to the United States to continue treatment for the ankle injury she sustained during the 2020 Olympics.

 In June 2022, Italian Serie A1 team Vero Volley Milano announced that Thompson would join the team for the 2022–2023 season.

+During the 2023 northern hemisphere summer, Jordan was signed to VakıfBankSporKulübü / VakıfBank Istanbul.

+Thompson became a founding athlete for League One Volleyball's Houston team and played in the league's inaugural season in 2025.
+As LOVB Houston's leading points scorer, she was named Opposite Hitter of the Year and named to the All-League Second Team.